star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Randy Trzeciak holds a dual appointment between Heinz College and the CERT Program at the Software Engineering Institute.
 Randy is the Director of the Master of Science in Information Security Policy and Management program at CMU and instructs the core introductory course in the program.
 At CERT, Randy is the Technical Manager of the Enterprise Threat and Vulnerability Management Team and the Insider Threat Center

-This course takes a hands-on approach, introducing students to network defenses to block, mitigate, and detect cyber-attacks.
-Firewalls, intrusion detection systems, and network sniffers are some of the tools students will learn to deploy and configure in a live lab environment.
+This course takes a hands-on approach, introducing students to network defenses to block, mitigate and detect cyber-attacks.
+Firewalls, intrusion detection systems (IDS), and network sniffers are some of the tools students will learn to deploy and configure in a live lab environment.
 Time will also be spent learning how to analyze data to make conclusions about the network that is being monitored and actively attacked.

 Toby Meyer is a Senior Member of the Technical Staff at the Software Engineering Institute and a Team Lead in the CERT Cyber Workforce Development Directorate.
-He is a cybersecurity professional with extensive industry experience and serves as an adjunct in the Master of Science in Information Security Policy & Management and Master of Science in Information Technology programs at CMU.
+He is a cybersecurity professional with extensive industry experience and serves as an adjunct in the Masters of Science Information Security Policy and Management (MSISPM) and Master of Science in Information Technology (MSIT) programs at CMU.

 What's next?